MayurDivate/GUAVA/README.md

 We have written configure.sh script for the easy installation of dependencies <br/>
 $ sh ./configure.sh <br/>

+If R packages are not installed successfully, use following command to install R packages.<br/>
+Rscript lib/InstallRequiredPackages.R

 <h1>To start GUAVA use following command</h1>